rancher-sandbox/docs.rancherdesktop.io/docs/getting-started/features.md

 This option allows you to enable or disable Traefik.
 By disabling Traefik, you can free up port 80 and 443 for alternate ingress configuration.
 By default, Traefik is enabled.

-To enable/disable Traefik, just check/uncheck the `Enable Traefik` checkbox.
-The app needs to be manually restarted when you enable/disable Traefik.
-This behavior will be changed in an upcoming release, where a prompt will let you restart the app.
 Disabling Traefik will not delete existing resources.